DavesProgramingSamples/HowToConnectToAnApi/README.md

 });
 ```

+Now we will change the javaScript Code to the following.
 Instead of `console.log`, we’ll use `textContent` to set the text of an HTML element to the data from the API.
 I’m using `substring()` on the `p` element to limit the description and keep each card equal length.

 ### script.js
 ```javascript